ruano1983/dotfiles/.config/qtile/README.md

 My environment uses Wayland for the Qtile session.

-My setup uses apps like rofi, alacrity, swaybg, grim, vifm, ranger, bottom. make sure you have them available, you can still substitute them.
+My setup uses apps like rofi, alacrity, swaybg, grim, vifm, ranger, bottom, kanshi. make sure you have them available, you can still substitute them.

 The font I use is Noto Sans.
 Make sure you have it on your system.